quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/1B001---Proofs---Jay-Cumming/1pjc_part10_Exercises.md

 ---

 #### Fermat’s Last Theorem and Goldbach’s Conjecture
-Background context: Fermat’s Last Theorem states that no three positive integers a, b, and c can satisfy the equation \( a^n + b^n = c^n \) for any integer value of n greater than 2.
+Background context: Fermat’s Last Theorem states that no three positive integers a, b, and c can satisfy the equation $a^n + b^n = c^n$ for any integer value of n greater than 2.
 It was proven by Andrew Wiles in 1994.

 Goldbach’s Conjecture posits that every even integer greater than 2 can be expressed as the sum of two prime numbers.
 Despite extensive testing, this conjecture remains unproven.

 :p Write down Fermat’s Last Theorem and Goldbach’s Conjecture.
 ??x
-- Fermat’s Last Theorem: There are no three positive integers a, b, c such that \( a^n + b^n = c^n \) for any integer value of n greater than 2.
+- Fermat’s Last Theorem: There are no three positive integers a, b, c such that $a^n + b^n = c^n$ for any integer value of n greater than 2.
 - Goldbach’s Conjecture: Every even integer greater than 2 can be expressed as the sum of two prime numbers.

 ??x